T

 +

-The currency used in Oslo is the Norwegian Krone (NOK).
-While credit and debit cards are widely accepted in most establishments, it's advisable to carry some cash for smaller purchases or in case of card machine failures.
+The currency in Oslo is the Norwegian Krone (NOK).
+While credit and debit cards are widely accepted everywhere, including small shops and public transport, it's useful to have a small amount of cash for occasional small purchases or if you encounter a rare cash-only establishment.
 ATMs are readily available.

 Is Oslo safe at night?